 - Social justice!
 Social responsibility, mutual respect, human dignity, diversity, and inclusivity are among our core values here in the Lewis Honors College.
 I feel strongly we all have an obligation to participate in the promotion of a more just society.
 I am interested in ways we can work to be conscious of and to eliminate bias and discrimination against othered, marginalized, and vulnerable members of our communities.

-- Diversity & Inclusion!
-As the Diversity and Inclusion Officer for Lewis Honors College, I work with our alternate officer, Dr. Nicole Martin, and the Diversity & Inclusion Taskforce to ensure Lewis Honors College attracts, retains, affirms, and fosters the participation of all members of our community across differences in race, ethnicity, gender identity, sexual orientation, ability, age, socioeconomic status, religious affiliation, and other aspects of identity.
+- Diversity, Equity and Inclusion!
+As the Assistant Dean for Diversity, Equity and Inclusion for Lewis Honors College, I work to ensure that the Lewis Honors College attracts, retains, affirms, and fosters the participation of all members of our community across differences in race, ethnicity, gender identity, sexual orientation, ability, age, socioeconomic status, religious affiliation, and other aspects of identity.

 “Responding to Gender and Sexual Identity Diversity in the College Classroom.”
 Cultural Competency Handbook.
 Ed.
 Timothy Forde.
 New Forums Press, 2018.
 125-144.